 There’s nothing as amazing as being confident in yourself with a life free of depression.
 It’s not rocket science that there are a lot of people walking the face of Earth with little or no self-confidence, thanks to the life we were exposed to while growing up.
-You may have started off as an overly confident kid, but you probably lost that priceless quality because of life challenges.
-There are more than just enough life experiences accountable for low self-esteem.
+You may have started as an overly confident kid, but you probably lost that priceless quality because of life challenges.
+There are more than just enough experiences accountable for low self-esteem.

-Nobody deserves to grow up fighting his/her inner self whether he’s worthy of goodwill or not.
+Nobody deserves to grow up fighting his/her inner self, whether he’s worthy of goodwill or not.
 It’s so easy to conclude that you deserve nothing good because you aren’t worth anything amazing.
 Constant scepticism towards oneself continues to destroy our already dwindling self-esteem and confidence.
 There’s always an “I can’t do it” reply.

 Man, I know how horrible it is to have no confidence in yourself.
-It’s one phase of my life I’m still fighting through and not ashamed to admit.
+It’s one phase of life I’m still fighting through and not ashamed to admit.
 While there are a lot of articles and blog posts on the internet obviously teaching people with low self-confidence to grow some confidence and drop their self-doubt, I’d say, “you will achieve nothing if you aren’t ready for the fight, the need to build your self-confidence.”

 How To Boost Your Self-Confidence From zero To 100

 Okay, maybe the title is slightly extra, but how else do I grab your attention?
-Of course, we are surely boosting this self-confidence, except losing out on a lot of opportunities is something you do for fun.
+Of course, we are undoubtedly boosting this self-confidence, except losing out on a lot of opportunities is something you do for fun.

 How many opportunities have you lost to your lack of confidence?